verdaux/BookNotes/Phrases/Impressors 15.md

 - [ ] Your skin makes me feel forgiven
 - [ ] If you like this, then you like me.
 - [ ] Hello?
 Do I have to do all the work?
+- [ ] If you were a bullet, I'd shoot myself to have you in me.